Princess Elizabeth was educated at home with Princess Margaret, her younger sister.

 Their first great-grandchild, Miss Savannah Phillips, the daughter of Peter and Autumn Phillips, was born in 2010.

-In terms of succession, Prince George of Cambridge arrived in 2013 son of the Duke and Duchess of Cambridge, William and Catherine.
+In terms of succession, Prince George of Cambridge arrived in 2013 son of the then Duke and Duchess of Cambridge, William and Catherine.
 Prince George was followed by a sister, Princess Charlotte Elizabeth Diana, born in 2015 and Prince Louis Arthur Charles born in 2018.

-Family life has been an essential support to The Queen throughout her reign.
-The family usually spends Christmas together at Sandringham in Norfolk, attending church on Christmas Day.
+Family life was an essential support to The Queen throughout her reign.
+The family spent Christmas together at Sandringham in Norfolk, attending church on Christmas Day.